BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 The "flame" is a similar effect, with the dark nebula blocking the bright star(s) illuminating that region.
 A cool red star can be seen in the lower left, notably distinct from the hot blue stars.

-Some stars here have a much more prominent bright cloud around them, notably NGC2023 just below and to the left of the horsehead and in the crop to the right.
+Some stars here have a much more prominent bright cloud around them, notably NGC2023 just below and to the left of the Horsehead and in the crop to the right.
 Here, this is starlight reflected off the nearby nebula, and texture (light and dark regions of lower and higher density) can be seen.
 Compare this to the "flare" around the brightest star, which is an optical artifact instead of a reflection nebula.
-There is another good reflection nebula all the way to the left at the same vertical offset as the one below the horsehead, and another near the bottom directly below the horsehead.
+There is another good reflection nebula all the way to the left at the same vertical offset as the one below the Horsehead, and another near the bottom directly below the Horsehead.

 The bottom half of the image probably at first appears to simply have fewer stars.
 On close inspection you can see the background stars are simply being blocked by the dark nebula that makes the horse head, which is the same nebula being illuminated to form NGC2023 and forming the dark part of the flame.